 For more information about the Journal please contact email@example.com

-The Journal of Automobile Engineering is the leading international Journal serving the multidisciplinary automotive industry.
+The Journal of Automobile Engineering is the leading peer-reviewed international Journal serving the multidisciplinary automotive industry.
 The Journal reflects the continual development and changing needs of this diverse community by means of guidance from an international Editorial Board and with the benefit of association with the Institution of Engineering and Technology (IET).

 The Journal provides a forum for those involved in research, design, development, manufacture, operation, servicing and repair of cars, commercial vehicles, public service vehicles, off-highway vehicles and industrial and agricultural tractors throughout the world.
 The scope includes auxiliary equipment systems, components and complete vehicles for automotive transportation.